June-Skeeter/GEOS270_Syllabus/index.md

 My name is June Skeeter, I am a white settler and immigrant from the United States who has been living as an univited guest unceded Coast Salish Territory for six years.
 I am non-binary and my pronouns are they/them/theirs.
 I am a geographer, researcher, and educator with a passion for social and ecological justice.
 My principal aim this semester is to providing a holistic introduction to the study of Geographic Information Science and application of Geographic Information Systems.

 I've been teaching GIS for six years, first as a TA and now as an instructor.
 My aim in teaching this course is to show people how to use GIS as a tool to help make the world a better place.
+I use GIS extensively is my research studying [climate change in the Arctic](https://bg.copernicus.org/articles/17/4421/2020/bg-17-4421-2020.html).
+More recently, I've started using GIS to [track police violence in Canada](https://policeinvolveddeathsincanada.github.io/DataSets/).
 When I'm not working, I like to spend my free time hiking, snowboarding, baking, and gardening.
-I use GIS extensively is my research studying climate change in the Arctic.
-More recently, I've started using GIS to [track police violence in Canada](https://policeinvolveddeathsincanada.github.io/DataSets/).

 <div style="overflow: hidden;
   padding-top: 56.25%;